 While suppliers intend to provide high quality services, SLA Failures can occur over time given the complex nature of technology services.
-SLA Failures should not be deemed to rise to the level of a breach of contract.
+SLA Failures, by themselves and In the absence of negligence or willful misconduct, should not be deemed to rise to the level of a material breach of contract.